colbsa/UnamiLodge.org/kb-landing.md

 Whether you've been linked to this landing as a part of lodge leadership position on-boarding, or found it organically - thank you for your interest, and service.

 The lodge's Communications committee endeavors to provide easy access to useful information on the tools we provide.
-As such, please do not hesitate to reach out ([communications@unamilodge.org](/contact?recipient=communications)) with any questions or suggestions for further development.
+As such, please do not hesitate to reach out ([communications@unamilodge.org](/contact?recipient=communications)) with any questions or suggestions for further content development.

 <h3 class="mt-5">Frequently Asked Questions</h3>